WHAT TO DO IN GINZA? WHAT IS GINZA FAMOUS FOR? WHERE TO EAT IN GINZA?

-During our first trip to Tokyo, our visit of Tsukiji market was one of our highlights of our trip.
+During our first trip to Tokyo, our visit to the Tsukiji market was one of the highlights of our trip.
 We ate some of the best sushis in Tokyo there!
-But be carefull, we are talking about the OUTER-MARKET!
+But be careful, we are talking about the OUTER-MARKET!

 Indeed, the main INNER WHOLESALE MARKET was closed in 2018.
 From 1935 to the end of 2018, Tsukiji Wholesale Market (Tsukiji Fish Market) was the most famous and largest fish market IN THE WORLD!